Emadmasroor/E21-F25/HW/HW5.md

 ## (2) Working with Numpy arrays: Iteration

 For each task below, you should create a function that takes as input an arbitrarily-sized 2D array.
 The functions need not return anything.
-The functions should be named as `func1(...), func2(...), func3(...)`, where the number after `func` denotes the part number in the following list.
+The functions should be named as `func2_1(...), func2_2(...), func2_3(...)`, where the number after `func2_` denotes the part number in the following list.

 You may wish to test out your code on arrays of arbitrary size.
 Initialize random arrays of specified size using the syntax